 Model Asset Allocations for Investors in Their 50s and 60s

 As an investor nears retirement, the portfolio should typically move gradually from more aggressive to more conservative.

-Investors concerned with inflation risk or seeking real growth could look for a combination of growth-oriented and inflation-sensitive investments in strategic allocations within their current mutual fund portfolios or might seek out funds with some of these underlying investments.
-Assets that have generally performed well in periods of unexpected or rising inflation include real assets equities, Treasury inflation protected securities (TIPS), and higher-yielding bonds.
-(See “Investment Performance Varies Across a Range of Market Environments”.)
+Investors concerned about inflation risk or seeking real growth could look for a combination of growth-oriented and inflation-sensitive investments in strategic allocations within their current mutual fund portfolios or might seek out funds with some of these underlying investments.
+Asset classes that potentially perform well in rising inflation environments include real assets equities, Treasury inflation protected securities (TIPS), and higher-yielding bonds.
+(See “Investment Performance Varies Across a Range of Market Environments” below.)
 Holding some inflation-sensitive assets within your portfolio may help to smooth real returns and provide diversification benefits through periods of higher inflation.
 Check your portfolio for exposure to these types of investments.
 You can also work with a T. Rowe Price advisor or other financial professional on a personalized investment plan.
 Of course, diversification cannot assure a profit or protect against loss in a declining market.

 Investment Performance Varies Across a Range of Economic Environments

 The investments below tend to exhibit real portfolio growth potential as indicated in their respective economic growth and inflation environments.
 Our investment professionals may consider these dynamics in their underlying allocations.